Can you make mulled wine in a slow cooker? I did, and it made my house smell like Christmas (who needs a Yankee Candle?)

-After previously making hot chocolate in a slow cooker, I started to ponder what other festive beverages I could conjure up in this convenient kitchen appliance of mine, and with Christmas in full swing, mulled wine seemed the obvious choice.
-I can’t say I’m a massive fan of red wine, but give me mulled wine in the winter or sangria in the summer and I’m good.
-My husband is the mulled wine connoisseur in our family (he certainly gives the Christmas market mulled wine a run for its money!) and loves to make it every Christmas Eve, however, we peaked earlier this year especially when I found out that slow-cooked mulled wine was a thing - and I just had to try it.
+Having previously made hot chocolate in a slow cooker, I started to wonder what other festive beverages I could conjure up in this convenient kitchen appliance.
+With Christmas approaching, mulled wine seemed the obvious choice.
+I can’t say I’m a massive fan of red wine, but give me mulled wine in the winter or sangria in the summer and I’m very happy.

-Now, if you want to fill your home with the smell of warm red wine and festive spices (£7 cheaper than buying a festive Yankee Candle might I add) you really must try brewing some mulled wine in your slow cooker.
-It’s super simple, plus you only need a handful of ingredients and the slow cooker does pretty much everything for you.
-I’ve had my slow cooker for well over two years now and not once have I brewed mulled wine in it - and I’ve been missing a trick that's for sure.
+Not only does it taste great, but making mulled wine in the slow cooker is also great for filling your home with the smell of warm red wine and festive spices.
+And, it's super simple.
+You only need a handful of ingredients and the slow cooker does pretty much everything for you.
+I’ve had my slow cooker for well over three years and I'd never brewed mulled wine in it before.
+I’ve certainly been missing a trick.

 For those of you wondering how to make mulled wine, never fear, I’ve included step-by-step instructions and an ingredients list below to make it much easier for you to recreate at home.
-The recipe I’ve chosen serves 8-10 making it an ideal Christmas cocktail for sharing - which you can have simmering in the background whilst you prep Christmas foods or entertain loved ones during the holidays.
+The recipe I’ve chosen serves 8-10 making it an ideal Christmas cocktail for sharing - which you can have simmering in the background whilst you prep Christmas foods or entertain.

-Just don’t forget to take a moment when enjoying this brew.
-Close your eyes, and absorb the flavours, the aroma, and the festive memories.
-Christmas can be a whirlwind so it's worth taking a moment every once in a while, and if sipping on mulled wine is your moment, then enjoy.
+Just don’t forget to take a moment when enjoying it.
+Close your eyes, absorb the flavours, the aroma, and the festive memories.
+Christmas can be a whirlwind at times - so, give yourself a minute to relax where you can.

 How to make mulled wine in a slow cooker

-You will also need a large spoon for stirring, a ladle for serving, and mugs or heat-resistant glass mugs - the choice is yours.
-For those of you wondering, I opted for tall Whittard SoHo glasses to serve my mulled wine in.
+As well as your ingredients, listed below, you will need a large spoon for stirring, a ladle for serving, and mugs or heat-resistant glass mugs.
+I opted for tall Whittard SoHo glasses to serve my mulled wine in.
 I've also gone for a sweet mulled wine recipe, but you could opt for just red wine and leave out the orange juice and sugar if preferred.

 Also, remember to buy a spare orange or apple for decorating - just in case you’re feeling a tad fancy when you’ve got guests over.
 A cinnamon stick or two, and some star anise seeds wouldn’t go a miss either if you’re all for presentation.